Executive Director - Alberta Curling Federation

 - Oversee the planning, implementation and evaluation of the organization's programs and services; ensure that these programs and services contribute to the organization's mission and reflect the priorities of the Board

 - Ensure that the operation of the organization meets the expectations of its stakeholders, Board and sponsors.
 That the programs and services reflect the policies required of the ACF as a Member Association (MA) of Curling Canada (CC) and as a funding recipient of Alberta Sport Connection (ASC)

 - Work with staff and the Board (Finance Committee) to prepare a comprehensive budget.
-Provide the Board with comprehensive, regular reports on the revenues and expenditure of the organization
+Provide the Board with comprehensive, regular reports on the revenues and expenditure of the organization.
+Accountable for financials

 - Identify, assess, and inform the Board of Directors of internal and external issues that affect the organization

-- To maintain and build strong relationships with our members and stakeholders, including but not limited to such entities as Curling Canada and Alberta Sport Connection
+- To maintain and build strong relationships and with our members and stakeholders including but not limited to such entities as Curling Canada and Alberta Sport Connection

 - Communicate with stakeholders to keep them informed of the work of the organization and to identify changes in the community served by the organization